Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Video Games

-In a study where post-stroke patients participated in playing Wii Sports Resort—a collection of sports simulation mini-games:
+In a study where post-stroke patients played Wii Sports Resort, a collection of sports simulation mini-games:

 • Among attention, processing speed, and working memory, “the attention and processing speed improved” the most.